vitoraguila/forza/README.md

 		WithOpenAiCredentials(os.Getenv("OPENAI_API_KEY"))

 	agentSpecialist := forza.NewAgent().
-		WithRole("Specialist").
-		WithBackstory("you are a specialist").
-		WithGoal("you are a specialist")
+		WithRole("Expert to extract content").
+		WithBackstory("You will extract two kind of content: a userId and an URL in format http or https.
+Be super precisely about those formats, userId has never https/http before").
+		WithGoal("If the user provide a URL, extract the content from this URL, if the user provide a userId, extract the content from this userId.")

+	scraper, _ := s.NewScraper()
 	funcCallingParams := forza.NewFunction(
 		forza.WithProperty("userId", "user id description", true),
 	)

-	task := forza.NewTask(agentSpecialist).WithLLM(config)
+	tasks := agentSpecialist.NewLLMTask(config)
+	tasks.WithUserPrompt("what this link is about https://blog.vitoraguila.com/clwaogts30003l808xrbgumu3 ?")
-	task.WithUserPrompt("My name is robert and my user id is 3434") task.AddCustomTools("get_user_id", "user will provide an userId, identify and get this userId", funcCallingParams, getUserId)
+	tasks.AddCustomTools("get_user_id", "user will provide an userId, identify and get this userId", funcCallingParams, getUserId) tasks.WithTools(scraper)

-	result := task.Completion()
+	result := tasks.Completion()
 	fmt.Println("result TASK: ", result)
 }